lehmanju/redo/README.md

 ## Contents

-* [Record] provides a stack based undo-redo functionality.
+* [Record] provides stack based undo-redo functionality.
+* [Timeline] provides stack based undo-redo functionality that can be used with `no_std`.
-* [History] provides a tree based undo-redo functionality that allows you to jump between different branches.
+* [History] provides tree based undo-redo functionality that allows you to jump between different branches.
 * [Queue] wraps a [Record] or [History] and extends them with queue functionality.
 * [Checkpoint] wraps a [Record] or [History] and extends them with checkpoint functionality.
 * Commands can be merged using the [merge] method.